mnelson4/printmyblog/readme.txt

 == Changelog ==

+= 2.1.6 January 29 2020 =
+* Don't show URLs after hyperlinks (some themes try it; it looks terrible, especially behind images and isn't necessary in digital PDFs)
+* JetPack's Tiled Gallery captions should still have a background because they're overlayed over images

 = 2.1.5 January 25 2020 =
 * Fix dotEpub integration (all the text was appearing in a header, and only the first post was being included)